Does a COVID-19 vaccine necessitate a halt? Perhaps not a complete pause, but calmly check in with how you’re feeling

 This is where I look back with a whole bucket of gratitude.
 Keep in mind I initially felt some pain in my chest.

-While this is in specific relation to mRNA COVID-19 vaccines, this is relevant for any individual who recently received a jab.
+While this is in specific relation to mRNA COVID-19 vaccines, this may also be relevant for any individual who received a jab.

 The MOH release followed the case of a 16-year-old male suffering a cardiac arrest after a strenuous weightlifting session six days after his first dose of an mRNA COVID-19 vaccine.
 Another article reports that The Expert Committee on COVID-19 Vaccination has observed “emerging data on the small risk of myocarditis and pericarditis” following vaccination with mRNA COVID-19 vaccines.
 The committee advised that this applies in particular to adolescents and men under 30 years old.